Past Exhibition: May 1, 2020 – May 30, 2020

 Omar González: Homebound

-Presa House Gallery is proud to host the Master of Fine Arts Degree Candidate Omar González solo thesis show Homebound.
-The exhibition showcases highly developed printmaking techniques and installation produced throughout his three-years at the University of Texas at San Antonio.
+González’s Master of Fine Arts Degree Candidate Omar solo thesis show Homebound showcases highly developed printmaking techniques and installation produced throughout his three-years at the University of Texas at San Antonio.
 Much of his iconography is autobiographical depictions of rural South Texas, and the contributions expected of González in providing to the homestead.

 I’m continuing the exploration of my identity as a person and artist through the lens of my upbringing.
 To convey this formation, I’m using a combination of large scale works and site-specific installation that dictates how the viewer interacts with the work and influences the perceiver’s art-viewing experience.